binello7/swisssmartfarming/README.md

 Datasets were stored as [bagfiles](http://wiki.ros.org/Bags), a file format in [ROS](https://www.ros.org/) for storing *ROS message data*.
 The use of the package assumes that you have ROS installed on your system.
 The package was tested (01/10/2021) under *Ubuntu 20.04 LTS* with the *ROS Noetic Ninjemys* distribution.

-The package relies on the use of GDAL for operations with geodata.
-GDAL, as well as the Python binding ``pygdal`` have to be installed on the computer.
-In order for the installation of ``pygdal`` to be successful, its version has to match the GDAL version.
-Check the installed GDAL version with ``gdal-config --version``.
-If the GDAL version is e.g. 2.2.3, then ``pygdal==2.2.3.X`` has to be installed, where ``X`` matches one of the available ``pygdal`` versions.
+The package relies on GDAL for operations with geodata, as well as on other libraries.
+For the installation of the package to be successful, the following libraries have to be installed on the machine, in addition to the already mentioned *ROS Noetic Ninjemys*.

-The script `setup.bash` does all of the setup required in order to use the package.
-To successfully run it, the following dependences are required:

 - [x] `build-essential`
 - [x] `libboost-python-dev`